 Starting a cold engine on cold vegetable oil is risky in a modern engine and can cause damage, as is starting a cold engine with hot vegetable oil.
 But hot vegetable oil in a hot engine makes for happy combustion.
 Consequently a quality converter system uses standard diesel for cold starting – a two tank system.
 I've made a YouTube Video on the subject that you may find helpful.

 As I said, this is NOT a technical explanation.
-For more details see websites like DieselVeg (DieselVeg no longer trade - click here for other fitters) who were the company that fitted my converter system.
+For more details as a professional fitter.
 You may have seen them on the "Angry Frog" episode of Chop Shop - where Bernie and Leepu converted a car to run partly on veg oil (50/50 mix of veg oil and diesel).

 The two tank system is exactly what it sounds like - a system that require two fuel tanks.